 -Kathleen Roark, Director of Engagement, People First Economy

 One next step they’ve identified is a survey of stakeholders to better understand their highest priorities.
-People First Economy, which recently rebranded, is also focused on clarity around how its three branches communicate, connect, and become most accessible for business owners.
-With people at its heartbeat, the organization is entering its next chapter and continuing to shape the landscape of local.
+People First Economy, recently rebranded, focuses on clarity around how its three branches communicate, connect, and become most accessible for business owners.
+With people at its heartbeat, the organization is entering its next chapter and continuing to shape the local landscape.

 Our “Hello!
 We Are AMIBA” series gathers stories, best practices, strengths, challenges, and equity initiatives from AMIBA Members and Partners.
 As an alliance, we are AMIBA!
 Learn more about the American Independent Business Alliance.